 The Link Between Trade Policy and Your Insurance Premium

 Most homeowners don't think of tariffs and insurance premiums as related.
-But in 2026, the connection is real, direct, and growing more expensive by the month.
-When the U.S. imposes import duties on building materials — lumber from Canada, steel from abroad, cabinets and specialty materials from various countries — the cost to rebuild a damaged home rises.
+But in 2026, the connection is real, direct, and showing up in renewal notices across the country.
+When the U.S. imposes import duties on building materials (lumber from Canada, steel from abroad, cabinets and specialty goods from various countries), the cost to rebuild a damaged home rises.
 And when reconstruction costs rise, insurers raise premiums to match.

 Understanding why this is happening, how much it's costing you, and what you can do about it is the first step to making smarter decisions about your coverage.
+For a broader breakdown of every force squeezing homeowners this year, see our deep dive on construction cost inflation and home insurance.

-How Replacement Cost Coverage Gets Calculated — and Why It Matters
+How Replacement Cost Coverage Gets Calculated

-When you buy a homeowners insurance policy, the most important number is your dwelling coverage limit (Coverage A) — the maximum your insurer will pay to rebuild your home after a total loss.
+When you buy a homeowners insurance policy, the most important number is your dwelling coverage limit (Coverage A), the maximum your insurer will pay to rebuild your home after a total loss.
 Critically, this is based on replacement cost, not your home's market value or what you paid for it.

 Insurers use specialized valuation tools that factor in: